 End-stops can also be used as Limit Switches which prevent the machine from attempting to move beyond the physical limits of the axis (by pausing/stopping movement when triggered), see the Endstops page for details about configuring Smoothie to use End Stops as limit switches.

 This will concentrate on the most common type of end-stops : the mechanical ones.
-Other types exist like optical or hall-o sensors, see the dedicated appendixes for those.
+Other types exist like optical or hall-o sensors.

 However, please note that the general feedback from the community, is that most of those are either less precise, less repeatable, or much more difficult to get to “work right”, compared to the classical “mechanical” endstop.